geo6/laminas-acl-postgresql/README.md

 | name | Name of the role |
 | priority | `int` Priority of the resource - Rules will be applied following the priority |

+A "special" role is created by default : `admin` !
+This role will have automatically access to every new resource created.

 #### Table `user`

 | Column name | Column description |